 ProtonVPN also has custom DNS settings and you can put any DNS server you want.
 Thanks to ProtonVPN for offering such features without any cost, you can get it in a free version also.

 The Internet world is in transition mode now and will take much time to grow completely.
 For the people who don’t know what is this.
 The explanation is here, till now we have known Internet Protocol Version 4(IPv4) and with recent innovation in technology, IPv4 is not sufficient to identify the devices across the internet.

-Instead of sticking at IPv4, devices are made in such a way that it will have IPv6 addresses.
+Instead of sticking at IPv4, devices are made in such a way that they will have IPv6 addresses.
 The whole problem occurs from the transition of IPv4 to IPv6 as it takes much cost, specifically to VPN providers.

-There are many websites that use both IPv4 and IPv6, some use IPv4 and some even IPv6.
+There are many websites that use both IPv4 and IPv6, some use IPv4, and some even IPv6.
 For now, many VPN provider doesn’t have IPv6 support and their customer also don’t require it.

 Solution for IPv6

 Check with your VPN provider, if they are providing full support for IPv6.
 At least they should have a feature to block IPv6 requests.
 If they don’t have any of the options, simply switch VPN providers for your own shake.